weavejester/suspendable/README.md

 In the [reloaded workflow][], each component is stopped completely before the codebase is refreshed.
-One problem with this approach is that it doesn't allow for connections to remain open during development.
+One problem with this approach is that it doesn't allow for connections held by components to persist during development.

 Ideally we want a way of carrying open connections across a refresh of the codebase.
 This library introduces a new protocol, `Suspendable`,